emacs-mirror/emacs/mps/manual/source/glossary/w.rst

         A hash table which has :term:`weak references (1)` to its keys.
 If the key dies, the value for that key is automatically deleted from the table too.
+It can be used to store extra information about objects without keeping them alive.

         .. similar:: :term:`doubly weak hash table`, :term:`weak-value hash table`.